cicsolutions/vue-flex-carousel/README.md

 # vue-flex-carousel
-A touch-friendly, data-driven vuejs carousel leveraging flexbox and vuejs's transition component to create amazing javascript carousels.
+A touch-friendly, responsive vuejs carousel component leveraging flexbox and vuejs's transition engine to create amazing javascript carousels.

+**NOTICE: This project is just getting started!
+Installation is not recommended.**